 It is produced at a U.S. factory that adheres to the most recent GMPs (cGMP).
 Warrior's Code Men's Vitality is also devoid of hazardous binders, fillers, allergies, GMOs, pesticides, dairy, gluten, and animal products, thanks to stringent third-party testing.

 Note: This article is for informational purposes only and not intended for use as medical advice.
-Always consult your healthcare provider before starting any dietary supplement.
+Always consult your healthcare provider before starting any dietary supplement to ensure safety and efficacy.